RxSwiftCommunity/RxGRDB/README.md

 }
 ```

-The observable from the closure is subscribed right after the database updates have been succesfully executed inside a database transaction.
+The database updates are executed inside a database transaction.
+If the transaction completes successfully, the observable returned from the closure is subscribed, from a database protected dispatch queue, immediately after the transaction has been committed.

+TODO: the error may be emitted on any dispatch queue - we can't honor the scheduler of concurrentRead.
+So remove the scheduler parameter from concurrentRead.

 When you use a [database pool], and your app executes some database updates followed by some fetches, you can wrap [`concurrentRead`](#databasewriterrxconcurrentreadschedulervalue) inside `flatMapWrite` in order to profit from optimized database scheduling.
 For example: